-Use a suitable container.
+Avoid spillage and use a suitable container.
 Used coolant must be disposed of as specified in national and international laws and regulations.

-- Run the engine until it has reached operating temperature if possible and then drain the cooling system following the previous description. - 2.
+- 1. Run the engine until it has reached operating temperature and then drain the cooling system.
+See the Draining coolant section. - 2.
 Remove the thermostats. - 3.
-Fill the cooling system with clean, hot water mixed with liquid dishwasher detergent for household machines.
-Concentration 1% (0.1/10 litres). - 4.
-Run the engine until it has reached operating temperature for approximately 20-30 minutes.
-Remember to switch on the cab heating system, if one is installed. - 5.
+Fill the system with clean, hot water mixed with liquid dishwasher detergent intended for household machines.
+Concentration 1% (0.1/10 l). - 4.
+Run the engine until it has reached operating temperature for approximately 20-30 minutes. - 5.
 Drain the cooling system. - 6.
-Fill the cooling system with clean, hot water and run the engine for about 20-30 minutes. - 7.
+Fill the system with clean, hot water and run the engine for about 20-30 minutes. - 7.
 Drain the water from the cooling system. - 8.
 Refit the thermostats. - 9.
-Fill the cooling system with new coolant as described in the next section.
+Fill the system with new coolant as described in the section Filling coolant.